-Following a move to Seattle, she was contracted by a US publisher to design and illustrate three gift books, which sold well in major retail bookstores for several years.
+Following a move to Seattle, she was contracted by a US publisher to design and illustrate a series of three books, which sold well in major retail bookstores for several years.
 While there, Julie also earned a degree in depth psychology and creative writing, which supported her primary career as a writer and editor.

 Back home in Canada, her professional work included corporate and non-profit positions, as well as many years working independently as a writer, editor, designer, photographer, and journalist.
 She continues to work selectively on creative publishing projects and visual and written communications strategies.